Skip to Main Content

 Bankrate tip

-If you’re nervous about potential maintenance issues with a used car, consider buying a certified pre-owned vehicle or simply opting for a new vehicle.
-Try Bankrate’s new vs. used car calculator to decide which is right for you.
+If you’re nervous about potential maintenance issues with a used car, consider opting for a new vehicle.
+You can use a new vs. used car calculator to determine what fits in your budget, but keep in mind that a new car may still have maintenance issues and recalls in the future.

 Check defect investigations